 - when problems arise, the people of the Fifth World have the means to solve them, finding their solutions in their relationships amongst themselves and with a more-than-human world.

-When Thomas Moore minted the word “utopia,” he made a pun in Greek that bound it from its very beginning to two different meanings: both “good place” (εὖτόπος) and “no place” (οὐτόπος).
-In the strictest sense of a truly perfect society, the Fifth World has no argument with that, but we also see the word term “utopian” used to describe any vision of a world better than the one we currently inhabit, even if they still have their problems.
-In this sense, we unabashedly embrace the term.
-We wouldn't call the Fifth World perfect, but war, poverty, and tyranny have disappeared.
+When Thomas Moore minted the word “utopia,” he made a pun in Greek, combining “good place” (εὖτόπος) with “no place” (οὐτόπος).
+In the strictest sense of a truly perfect society, the Fifth World has no argument with that, but we also see the word used to describe any vision of a world better than the one we currently inhabit, even if they still have their problems.
+In this sense, we unabashedly assert its possibility.
+We wouldn't call the Fifth World perfect, but war, disease, poverty, and tyranny have all but disappeared.
 People live longer, healthier, happier, more fulfilled and meaningful lives.
-They have their jealousies and rivalries, but they also customs that help them deal with such problems.
+They have their jealousies and rivalries, but they also have customs that help them deal with such problems.
 They don't live in a perfect world — just a much better one.

 Kim Stanley Robinson, Pacific Edge